adarsh-maurya2699/nitpy_login-logout_script/README.md

 # nitpy_login-logout_automation
-Small & Lightweight Login and Logout Scripts for personal use
+Small & Lightweight Login and Logout Scripts for Wifi use in NITPy

 ----------------------------------------------------------------------------------------------------------------